Efinix-Inc/tinyml/README.md

 1. Set up hardware
    - Refer to *Set Up the Hardware* section in [EVSoC User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=UG-EVSOC) for targeted development kit.
+   - For Ti375C529 development kit,
+      - Connect the HDMI daughter card to P1 header.
+      - Connect the Raspberry Pi Camera daughter card to P2 header.
    - For quick start demo design that uses Google Coral Camera (*\<device\>\_coral\_\<architecture\>\_\<application\>\_demo.hex*),
       - Google Coral Camera and Google Coral Camera connector daughter card are required.
       - Connect the Google Coral Camera connector daughter card to P2 header on Titanium Ti60 F225 Development Board, or P1 header on Titanium Ti180 J484 Development Board.
 2. Program hex file using Efinity Programmer
-   - Refer to [Efinity Programmer User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=UG-EFN-PGM) to program quick start demo hex file to targeted development kit using Efinity Programmer in SPI active mode (Ti60F225) or SPI Active using JTAG bridge mode (Ti180J484).
+   - Refer to [Efinity Programmer User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=UG-EFN-PGM) to program quick start demo hex file to targeted development kit using Efinity Programmer in SPI active mode (Ti60F225) or SPI Active using JTAG bridge mode (Ti180J484 and Ti375C529).
 3. Press CRESET button & Demo design is up and running
    - Note that, the demo design may take about a minute for initial loading of the application binary.

-As the quick start demo design is programmed through SPI active mode (Ti60F225) or SPI Active using JTAG bridge mode (Ti180J484), the design is stored in flash memory.
+As the quick start demo design is programmed through SPI active mode (Ti60F225) or SPI Active using JTAG bridge mode (Ti180J484 and Ti375C529), the design is stored in flash memory.
 Since flash is non-volatile memory, the design is retained even after power off.
-Hence, before loading other design, which is with separate FPGA bitstream and RISC-V application binary (run with Eclipse OpenOCD Debugger), user should erase the flash memory (recommend to erase 8192000 bytes for Ti60F225 or 33554432 bytes for Ti180J484) using Efinity Programmer.
+Hence, before loading other design, which is with separate FPGA bitstream and RISC-V application binary (run with Eclipse OpenOCD Debugger), user should erase the flash memory (recommend to erase 8192000 bytes for Ti60F225 , 33554432 bytes for Ti180J484 or 16777216 for Ti375C529) using Efinity Programmer.

 <br />